 Find useful information about grants, funding and professional development, and other useful for literary translation sector on our resources and opportunities pages.

-The BCLT Library, housed within the British Centre for Literary Translation in Arts 2.27 at UEA, is a resource available to literary translators, researchers, UEA staff and students and the general public.
+The BCLT Library, housed within the British Centre for Literary Translation at UEA, is a resource available to literary translators, researchers, UEA staff and students and the general public.
 Almost all of the library’s collection is available for readers to explore.
 Within the BCLT Library are books written in a wide variety of languages, as well as books translated into English from various languages.
 The library also contains reference works for the practice of literary translation, translations of poetry collections, dual-language poetry texts, journals relevant to literary translation, anthologies of translated works and biographies of writers.
 Whether you are a researcher seeking a theoretical text, an MA student looking for a work to translate, or an undergraduate student looking for something new to read, the BCLT Library welcomes you.

 We work in close partnership with the National Centre for Writing and a wide range of other national and international organisations to deliver a programme of activities which support the professional development of literary translators and promote the recognition of literary translation as a profession.

 These include the annual Sebald Lecture, usually held in the spring at the British Library in London, and the International Summer School in Literary Translation and Creative Writing, held in July at UEA in Norwich.